nazianafis/Neural-Style-Transfer/README.md

 ## Acknowledgements <a name="ack"></a>

 These are some of the resources I referred to while working on this project.
-You may want to check them out.
+You might want to check them out.

 * PyTorch's [tutorial on NST](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).
 * Aleksa Gordic's [implementation](https://github.com/gordicaleksa/pytorch-neural-style-transfer).